-Your care co-ordinator will advise you and can recommend a range of organisations that can offer local support.
+Your care co-ordinator will advise you and recommend organisations that can offer local support.

 There are some things you can’t use the budget for, such as alcohol, tobacco, gambling or debt repayment, or anything that is illegal.

-You also can’t use a personal health budget to buy emergency care – for example if someone in receipt of a personal health budget had an accident, they would go to A&E like everyone else – or for primary care services like dental treatment.
+You also can’t use a personal health budget to buy emergency care – for example, if someone in receipt of a personal health budget had an accident, they would go to A&E like anyone else – or for primary care services like dental treatment.